radareorg/radare2-book/configuration/common_configuration_variables.md

     cfg.bigendian
 Change endianness. "true" means big-endian, "false" is for little-endian.

-    file.analyze
-A boolean value.
-If set, radare will run `.af* @@ sym.` and `.af* @ entrypoint` after resolving the symbols binary loading time.
-This way, radare will extract maximum of available information from the binary.
-Note that this configuration item does not affect type of analysis used when opening a project file.
-This option requires "file.id" and "file.flag" both to be true.
+"file.id" and "file.flag" both to be true.

     scr.color
 This boolean variable enables or disables colorized screen output.